innershell/programming-handbook/Cypress.md

 # Things to Do with Cypress Objects
 ```
 .type('<some text>')   // Type in some text.
 .click()               // Click the the object.
+.should('exist')       // Check that the object is in the DOM.
-.should('exist') // Check that the object is on the page.
+.should('be.visible')  // Check that the object is visible on the page.
 .find('p')             // Find an element within the found object.
 ```

 # Exception Handling
 https://www.lambdatest.com/learning-hub/exception-handling-in-cypress
 ```
 cy.on('uncaught:exception', (err, runnable) => {